tmds/Tmds.DBus/README.md

 >
 > Objects instances may implement Introspect which returns an XML description of the object, including its interfaces (with signals and methods), objects below it in the object path tree, and its properties.

-As explained in the previous section, we can model this interface as follows:
+As explained in this document, we can model this interface as shown in the next code block.
+Add the `IIntrospectable` interface in the `Introspect` namespace above the class definition.

 ```
 [DBusInterface("org.freedesktop.DBus.Introspectable")]